FREQUENTLY ASKED QUESTIONS REGARDING ENDOWMENTS

 Newly-named funds are established by the Board of Trustees upon receipt of a gift of $25,000 or more for an unrestricted endowned fund.
 Endowment descriptions are approved by the donor, the University department that is proposed to administer the fund and the Board of Trustees.

-Steven Currall, President USF System
+Steven Currall, USF President

 This university belongs to all of us.